 The best wings are addictive wings.
 Normally, I’m used to eating them with a smoky dry-rub or a spicy-sweet bbq sauce.
 When I saw this unique flavor combination on the menu at Canal Park, I was immediately interested.
 And, when I saw a server walk by with an order of them, I started getting antsy.
 They looked incredibly good.
 The slightly spicy lemon and garlic flavor combination dipped into a cucumber ranch sauce is surprisingly refreshing and definitely addictive… just as wings should be.

 After we got home, I started researching the recipes.
-I found what appeared to be a similar version of the wings by Adam and Joanne on the Inspired Taste blog.
-The only changes I made were that I added honey to the sauce to tame the citrus from the lemon.
-I also made two batches of the sauce.
+I found a similar version of the wings by Adam and Joanne on the Inspired Taste blog.
+Some changes that I made were that I added honey to the sauce to tame the citrus from the lemon.
+You can do this to your own taste preference.
+I also made two batches of the sauce during the preparation.
 One for marinating the wings and the other to baste over the wings after pulling them from the grill.
+The sauce is so good and the extra baste is lovely.

 When I started researching recipes for the Cucumber Ranch, I was finding a lot of versions that included sour cream, buttermilk and mayonnaise.
 Dairy and I aren’t always the best of friends and although I normally love the flavor of a good ranch dressing, I decided to look for a dairy-free version.
 Thanks to Anjali from the Vegetarian Gastronomy blog, I found an excellent vegan version of cucumber ranch that tastes like the real deal.